sthalles/sthalles.github.io/_posts/2017-06-07-intro-to-gans.markdown

 In the perfect equilibrium, the generator would capture the general training data distribution.
 As a result, the discriminator is always unsure of whether its inputs are real or not.

 Without more ado, let’s dive into the details of the implementation and talk more about GANs as we go.
 We present an implementation of a Deep Convolutional Generative Adversarial Network (DCGAN).
-Our implementation uses Tensorflow and follows the best practices described at [paper](https://arxiv.org/abs/1511.06434).
+Our implementation uses Tensorflow and follows the best practices described at the [DCGAN paper](https://arxiv.org/abs/1511.06434).

 <figure>
   <img class="img-responsive" src="{{ site.url }}/assets/dcgan/generator-model.png" alt="Genrator network model">